 This guidance addresses the use of point-of-care (POC) COVID-19 testing and screening in schools and other community settings.
 Four options are addressed by this SIREN: testing administered in school health-based clinics, testing onsite by other trained health care workers, testing provided in pharmacies, and POC testing in health care facilities.
 This guidance was originally released in conjunction with the state’s distribution of Abbott BinaxNOW tests to local health departments (LHDs), schools, and other settings.
 The BinaxNOW test is one of several antigen tests available and in use right now.
 More recently, IDPH entered a partnership with SHIELD Illinois to provide weekly testing to participating schools utilizing the SHIELD Illinois saliva-based RT-PCR testing.
 This guidance is also applicable to other types of U.S. Food and Drug Administration (FDA)-approved tests as described below.
 This guidance also reflects CDC interim guidance on testing strategies in schools (December 4, 2020).

-- All staff and students/participants with possible exposure in the context of outbreak settings, with special considerations for vaccinated persons depending on the living or work setting.
+- All staff and students/participants with possible exposure in the context of outbreak settings

 Testing used for screening purposes to identify new positives can be an effective mitigation strategy, especially in areas with high-to-moderate community transmission.
-Testing is not recommended for staff or students who are fully vaccinated (14 days from the last dose) but is recommended if the vaccinated person works or lives in high density/congregate settings (e.g., dormitory, jail, homeless shelter or food production plant).
+Regular screening testing is not recommended for staff or students who are fully vaccinated (14 days from the last dose) but is recommended if the vaccinated person works or lives in high density/congregate settings (e.g., dormitory, jail, homeless shelter or food production plant).
+Fully vaccinated individuals should also be tested if they have symptoms of COVID-19 or after exposure to someone with COVID-19.
+Vaccinated individuals with symptoms should immediately self-isolate and test.
+Vaccinated individuals who have been exposed to a confirmed or probable case of COVID-19 are not considered close contacts and may remain in school, do not need to self-isolate, but should seek testing 5-7 days after exposure.
+In addition, during outbreak situations, fully vaccinated persons with suspect exposures should be tested according to the LHD’s recommended outbreak testing cadence.
 In addition, those working in health care settings should also be tested according to the CDC’s guidance.
 Testing for people who have recovered from a SARS-CoV-2 infection is not recommended if they are within 90 days from symptom onset or previous positive test, but testing should resume once the 90 days has passed.
 Isolation and contact tracing should begin immediately when positives are identified as detailed in the COVID-19 Interim Exclusion Guidance.